brianxautumn/git-demo/readme.md

 ### Reseting to older commit
 `git reset --hard HEAD~1`
 Before pushed, its possible to reset to older versions of the branch.
-Making new commits can cause conflicts though.
+Making new commits can cause conflicts though. works with any number of commits
+`git reset --hard HEAD~n`

+### Editing old commit
+`git reset --soft HEAD~1`
+Before pushed, you can un-commit a change then continue editing, re-commit.
+If commits are already pushed, this will require a force push.

 ### Revert a commit
 `git revert <commit id>`